k0T0z/gsoc24-blog/_posts/2024-08-19-google-summer-of-code-2024-week-13-rgm-season-2.markdown

 > im giving every comment here a thumbs up because that is some good stuff!
 > now onward and upward with the project

-Anyway, building RGM is done now and I am ready to work on the UI part.
+Building RGM is now complete, and I am ready to focus on the UI development.

-By the way, I want to note that, these changes won't work on Ubuntu as Ubuntu is 1000 versions behind Arch Linux.
-This means you will have to build absl, protobuf, and gRPC manually if you are using Ubuntu.
+I would like to point out that the recent changes will not work on Ubuntu, as it lags significantly behind Arch Linux by about 1,000 versions.
+This means that if you are using Ubuntu, you will need to build Abseil, protobuf, and gRPC manually.

-Inside here, I have decided also to refactor the whole CMake build system.
-All the changes now can be found inside these two PRs:
+Additionally, I have decided to refactor the entire CMake build system.
+All the changes can be found in the following two pull requests:

 - [#238](https://github.com/enigma-dev/RadialGM/pull/238)
 - [#2399](https://github.com/enigma-dev/enigma-dev/pull/2399)

-Now you know why I called it [Google Summer of Code 2024 Week 7, 8, and 9: My Boogeyperiod](https://k0t0z.github.io/gsoc24-blog/blog/2024/07/07/google-summer-of-code-2024-week-7-8-and-9-my-boogeyperiod.html).
-This is because I spent nearly 1.5 months on this issue.
+This brings me to the reason I titled my update [Google Summer of Code 2024 Week 7, 8, and 9: My Boogeyperiod](https://k0t0z.github.io/gsoc24-blog/blog/2024/07/07/google-summer-of-code-2024-week-7-8-and-9-my-boogeyperiod.html)—I spent nearly 1.5 months tackling this issue.

-## Weird stuff
+## Unexpected Issues

-Even though we fixed emake, if we used vscode tasks to build emake, I got this error:
+Even after fixing emake, I encountered an error when trying to build emake using VSCode tasks:

 ```
 /usr/local/bin/grpc_cpp_plugin: error while loading shared libraries: libgrpc_plugin_support.so.1.65: cannot open shared object file: No such file or directory
 --grpc_out: protoc-gen-grpc: Plugin failed with status code 127.
 ```

-So weird issue because if I ran the same command from terminal, it runs without problems.
-I can't see anything wrong with my files:
+This issue is perplexing because the same command runs without problems when executed directly from the terminal.
+I do not see anything wrong with my configuration files:

+**launch.json**:
 ```json
 {
     // Use IntelliSense to learn about possible attributes.